Data Drags Stocks In Divergent Directions - UrduPoint

 "But at the same time it will contribute to the burgeoning concern that the Fed will raise rates more than expected, leave them at a high level for longer than expected, and potentially trigger a hard landing later," he said.

-Wall Street stocks dropped at the opening bell, with the Dow shedding 0.6 percent.
+Wall Street stocks fell at the open of trading, but clawed back losses as the morning wore on.
+The Dow and S&P 500 were still down marginally but the Nasdaq Composite edged into positive territory.

-In Asia Wednesday, Hong Kong led losses with a drop of 1.4 percent -- the recent boost from China's reopening from zero-Covid running out of steam.
+In Asia, Hong Kong led losses with a drop of 1.4 percent -- the recent boost from China's reopening from zero-Covid running out of steam.

-In equities trading, shares in Barclays slumped 8.1 percent after the British bank missed its earnings target in the final quarter of last year due to higher provisions for loans it expects to turn sour on fallout from high inflation.
+In equities trading, shares in Barclays slumped as much as 10 percent after the British bank missed its earnings target in the final quarter of last year due to higher provisions for loans it expects to turn sour on fallout from high inflation.

-Dutch brewer Heineken reported a jump in 2022 sales after it passed increased costs onto consumers -- but its net profit fell.
-Its shares rose two percent in afternoon trading.
+Dutch brewer Heineken reported a jump in 2022 sales after it passed increased costs onto consumers.
+Net profit fell and its shares rose 2.8 percent.